week 00: introduction

 If you're like me, you may find yourself looking around the class going, wow, everyone knows so much more than me, how am I ever going to learn all this stuff?
 I want you to learn not to be intimidated.
 It is natural and common in this field to not know something.
 Ask questions.
 Work hard.
 Figure stuff out.
 Share your knowledge.
 Know when you know something, and know when you don't.

-For example, we're going to be using Python in this course, but I'm a
+For example, we're going to be using Python in this course, but I'm still a

-Python novice.
-Professionally, I'm a C programmer, but I
+relative Python novice.
+Professionally, I'm a C programmer.
+I

 the UNIX command line in my data analyses.